KORE 1441. BEGINNING KOREAN I. 4 Hours.

 KORE 3304.
 KOREAN CONVERSATION AND CULTURE II.
 3 Hours.

-Continuation of Korean Conversation and Culture I. Extensive conversation practice allows students to develop advanced-intermediate level oral skills.
-Emphasis on building vocabulary, reading, and writing with practice in a broad range of communicative and cultural contexts.
-Expression of more abstract ideas through description, comparison and narration will be learned.
+Students continue to develop conversational skills and cultural knowledge through the use of readings, film, and other media.
+Extensive conversation practice allows students to develop advanced-intermediate level oral skills in a broad range of communicative and cultural contexts.
+Students learn to express more abstract ideas through description, comparison, and narration.
 Credit will not be granted to native speakers of Korean.
-Heritage speakers of Korean may register for the course with permission of the instructor.
-Prerequisite: KORE 3303 with a grade of C or better.
+Heritage speakers of Korean may register for the course when they pass the Korean Placement Test administered by the instructor.
+Prerequisite: KORE 2314 with a grade of C or better.

 KORE 3310.
 KOREAN LOCALIZATION AND TRANSLATION I. 3 Hours.